Coresignal Review 2026: Fresh B2B Data for Engineers — Pricing and Coverage

 The job posting data is particularly valuable for building custom hiring signals.
 You can track which companies are hiring for specific roles, which indicates growth and potential buying intent.
 But you need to build the signal detection logic yourself.

 This is the core tradeoff: Coresignal gives you raw ingredients.
 Turning those ingredients into actionable sales intelligence requires engineering time and custom development.
+Platforms like Cognism and Clearbit offer pre-built workflows that handle this engineering work for you.

 Coresignal Pricing Breakdown

 Coresignal uses custom pricing based on data type, volume, and API access level.
 Typical starting prices are $500+/mo for commercial API access.
 Enterprise deals for full database access can reach $5,000-10,000+/mo.
+You can explore available datasets on the Coresignal solutions page.

 - Engineering required: You need developers to build and maintain data pipelines.